typestyle/typestyle.github.io/src/docs/raw.md

 ## Advantages of these functions over loaders

-* Works seemlessly in a nodejs enviroment (for testing) whereas `require('./someCss.css')` does not without additional setup.
+* Works seemlessly in a nodejs enviroment (example use cases are nodejs testing / server side rendering) whereas `require('./someCss.css')` does not without additional setup.
 * You still get to use JS and share variables with JS (using template strings!).
 * With `cssRule` you can also use all our (and your!) fancy mixins.